SpenceKonde/ATTinyCore/avr/extras/ATtiny_x61.md

 Packages | DIP-20, SOIC-20, MLF-32

 The ATtiny861 is a specialized microcontroller designed specifically to address the demands of brushless DC (BLDC) motor control.
 To this end, it has a PLL and high speed timer like the ATtiny85, and it's timer has a mode where it can output three complementary PWM signals (with controllable dead time), as is needed for driving a three phase BLDC motor.
 It can also be used as a general purpose microcontroller with more pins than the ATtiny84/841.
 It is available in 20-pin SOIC or DIP package, or TQFP/MLF-32

+### Optiboot Bootloader
+This core includes an Optiboot bootloader for the ATtiny861/461, operating using software serial at 19200 baud - the software serial uses the AIN0 and AIN1 pins (see UART section below).
+The bootloader uses 640b of space, leaving 3456 or7552b available for user code.
+In order to work on the 84, which does not have hardware bootloader support (hence no BOOTRST functionality), "Virtual Boot" is used.
+This works around this limitation by rewriting the vector table of the sketch as it's uploaded - the reset vector gets pointed at the start of the bootloader, while the EE_RDY vector gets pointed to the start of the application.

+Programming the ATTiny861/461 via ISP without the bootloader is fully supported; the 261 is supported only for ISP programming.

 ### PLL Clock
 The ATtiny x61 series parts have an on-chip PLL.
 This is clocked off the internal oscillator and nominally runs at 64mhz when enabled.
 As a result, it is possible to clock the chip off 1/4th of the PLL clock speed, providing a 16mhz clock option without a crystal (this has the same accuracy problems as the internal oscillator driving it).
 Alternately, or in addition to using it to derive the system clock, Timer1 can be clocked off the PLL.
 See below.